CoreDNS (kube-dns) Resolution Truncation Issue on Kubernetes (Amazon EKS)

 And if look the packet closer collected on CoreDNS node, here is they key point: The truncated flag (TC flag) was true, which means the DNS response is truncated.

-At this stage, the issue can be identified the DNS response was truncated.
+At this stage, we can identify that the DNS response was truncated.

 Why the DNS response (message) was truncated?